-So if that was where I was going, where had I come from?
-My machine translation career started, like many other people's, in Luxembourg, shortly after the Commission had bought certain development rights to SYSTRAN.
-In late 1976, while I was working as a translator for the Commission, a call went out for someone to take over the embryonic French-English system.
-Like all other professional translators of the time, I "knew" that machine translation couldn't work - we had all been raised knowing that there was something inherently intractable to computer processing about language - but it suddenly occurred to me, in one of those flashes of thought that come we know not whence but which are to have such far-reaching consequences - that I ought to hear what Ian Pigott had to say, and then I would "really know" that machine translation couldn't work, and I could forget about it along with all of the other impossible dreams.
+First, some background.
+My machine translation career started, like many other people's, right here in Luxembourg, shortly after the Commission had bought certain development rights to Systran.

+The initial English to French project, and the whole overall effort, was of course led by lan Pigott, to whose dedication and dogged - not to say obsessive! - determination to make it work many of us here owe a great deal.
+In late 1976, while I was working as a translator for the Commission, he was looking for someone to take over the embryonic French-English system.
+Like all other professional translators of the time, I "knew" that machine translation couldn't work - we had all been raised knowing that there was something inherently intractable to computer processing about language - but it suddenly occurred to me, in one of those flashes of thought that come we know not whence but which are to have such far-reaching consequences - that I ought to hear what lan had to say, and then I would "really know" that machine translation couldn't work, and I could forget about it along with all of the other impossible dreams.

-In that spirit of scepticism, then, I went along to the interview ..... and was instantly captivated.
+In that spirit of scepticism, then, I went along to the interview and was instantly captivated.
 Not only did I see that machine translation might work after all, I could also see that it would be an inordinate amount of fun to try to make it work.